DataFrames - Part 1

 1. How many rows and columns are there?

-2. How many columns contain floating point numbers (float64)?
+2. How many columns contain floating point numbers (type float64)?

 3. How many of the subjects are smokers?